SuperOfficeDocs/superoffice-docs/docs/en/marketing/recipients/learn/look-at-recipient-list.md

 uid: help-en-mailing-recipient-list
 title: Work with the recipient list after the mailing
 description: Work with the recipient list after the mailing
+keywords: Marketing, recipient
 author: SuperOffice RnD
-so.date: 02.21.2023
+so.date: 02.09.2024
-keywords: Marketing, recipient
+so.version: 10
 so.topic: howto
 language: en
+so.audience: user
+so.audience.tooltip: SuperOffice Marketing
 ---

 # Look at recipient list after the mailing

 After your mailing is sent, it is always exciting to see how well your mailing performed.
 It is also a great opportunity to check and improve the quality of the information registered in your database.
-The number of bounced emails, especially, is a key indicator.
-Learn how to filter your recipients list in this how-to guide.
+The number of [bounced emails][3], especially, is a key indicator.

-The first few times you sent out your mailing, you might get a large number of bounced emails.
-This is good news, because it means you can update every email address that is misspelled or no longer in use.

-Updating bounced email addresses will help increase the success rate of your future mailings.

 After the mailing is sent, SuperOffice Marketing collects data about the status of each sent email.
-In the Recipients tab, you can view the status for each recipient of the mailing.
-You can also filter the list and export the results to selections and projects in SuperOffice CRM for further processing.
+In the **Recipients** tab, you can view the status for each recipient of the mailing.
+You can also filter the list and export the results to selections and projects for further processing.

 ![You can see the status of the mailing in the Status field -screenshot][img4]